EVIIIxEVIII/md-real-estate/README.md

 # C++ application for real estate price analysis in Moldova
 Data was collected from 999.md.
-The model used is a gradient boosted forest.
+The model used is a Gradient Boosted Trees algorithm.

 ![image](https://github.com/user-attachments/assets/bf3b2be8-9a2f-4f5b-8fcb-d30ca4b0bb39)